-Music festivals, sailing regattas, and monthly full moon parties are the most frequent types of British Virgin Island festivals.
+Music festivals, sailing regattas, and monthly full moon parties are the most frequent types of British Virgin Island holidays and festivals.
 However, no event is bigger in size or importance than the territory’s own take on the most famous of Caribbean festivals, Carnival.
 Each August, the BVI Summer Festival coincides with the anniversary of the 1834 abolition of slavery.

 BVI Spring Regatta and Sailing Festival

 None of the numerous sailing regattas held throughout the year match the size of this week long event held at Tortola’s Nanny Cay Marina during the last week of March.
 More than 150 boats take part in three thrilling races around the Sir Francis Drake Channel.
 All regatta events are followed by fun victory parties at several Road Town bars.

 Spanish Town Fisherman’s Jamboree

 For over a decade and a half, Virgin Gorda’s capital has hosted this deep sea fishing showcase at the same time as the island’s annual Easter festival.
 The festival’s main event is a wahoo fishing tournament, but visitors can also sample the fresh catches, attend lively parades, and listen to the spontaneous fungi band performances.

 The biggest music festival in the British Virgin Islands takes place each Memorial Day weekend at the end of May.
 Some of the world’s biggest calypso, jazz, fungi, reggae, and rock artists have performed during this lively three day event on Tortola’s Cane Garden Bay Beach.
 The music is accompanied by delicious local food and a pristine white sandy dance floor.